 The golden, or common, jackal lives in open savannas, deserts, and arid grasslands.
 Side-striped jackals are found in moist savannas, marshes, bushlands, and mountains.
-The black-backed—also called sliver-backed—jackal lives primarily in savannas and woodlands.
+The black-backed — also called silver-backed — jackal lives primarily in savannas and woodlands.

-Tags: Kenya, Niger, Tanzania, East Africa, West/Central Africa, Kilimanjaro, Regional Parc W, Samburu, Virunga, Jackal
+Tags: Jackal, Kenya, Niger, Tanzania, Kilimanjaro, Regional Parc W, Samburu, Virunga, East Africa

 View Africa | Habitat